Kiko Alonso

-Kristian "Kiko" Alonso (born August 14, 1990) is a former American football linebacker.
-He was drafted by the Buffalo Bills in the second round of the 2013 NFL Draft.
-He was traded four times in his NFL career, which is tied with Eric Dickerson for an NFL record.
+Kristian "Kiko" Alonso (born August 14, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected by the Buffalo Bills in the second round of the 2013 NFL draft.
+He was traded four times in his NFL career, which is tied with Eric Dickerson and Brandin Cooks for an NFL record.

 After being named the 2013 PFWA Defensive Rookie of the Year with the Bills, Alonso missed his second season due to a torn anterior cruciate ligament (ACL) and was then traded to the Philadelphia Eagles in 2015.
 Following an inconsistent season with the Eagles, he was traded to the Miami Dolphins, becoming entrenched as a starter for three years.
 He was traded again to the Saints in 2019, with whom he was primarily a reserve player.
 Following another ACL injury during the 2019 playoffs, he was traded to the 49ers in 2020, but was released later that season without ever playing a game.